Mick Thomson and Jim Root talk Slipknot, Stone Sour and more...

 Mick Thomson and Jim Root on Stone Sour, riffs and digital vs analogue

-In part two of our Mick Thomson/Jim Root double header, we're chatting to the pair about the gear, the riffs and the recording techniques that established Slipknot as one of the most successful metal bands in a generation.
+In part two of our Mick Thomson/Jim Root double header (find part one here), we're chatting to the pair about the gear, the riffs and the recording techniques that established Slipknot as one of the most successful metal bands in a generation.

-"Now we’ve got all that quiet, oh my god, it sounds like we’re playing a CD up there.
+"Now we’ve got all that quiet and - oh my God - it sounds like we’re playing a CD up there.
 It’s cool because I get to hear what my tone sounds like.
 The first time I saw that was when Coheed and Cambria played in Des Moines.
-They were using Fractals and you’d hear some drums but they were all on in ears so didn’t have any monitors.
-I was on side of the stage so it was the weirdest thing, you would actually hear if somebody farted on stage!"
+They were using Fractals and you’d hear some drums but they were all on in-ears so didn’t have any monitors.
+I was on side of the stage so it was the weirdest thing - you would actually hear if somebody farted on stage!"

-"When Paul was alive we’d stand next to each other and I’d hear him shout to me, ‘Shred that shit!’
+"When Paul was alive we’d stand next to each other and I’d hear him shout to me, ‘Shred that shit!’.
 So I’d do a run or something, just shit like that.
-That’s what makes live shows interesting, having that on the edge of your ability thing, that’s when special things happen.
-So many bands play to tracks, well what’s the point in coming to see them live if they’re playing to a CD?”
+That’s what makes live shows interesting - having that 'on the edge of your ability' thing, that’s when special things happen.
+So many bands play to tracks - what’s the point in coming to see them live if they’re playing to a CD?”

 Slipknot vs Stone Sour

-With both Slipknot and Stone Sour to juggle (including festival shows this summer at which he played with both bands) Jim’s headspace can get a little crowded.
-Although, it turns out that when it comes to his set-up, it’s refreshingly straightforward.
+With both Slipknot and Stone Sour to juggle (including festival shows this summer at which he played with both bands), Jim’s headspace can get a little crowded.
+However, it turns out that, when it comes to his setup, things are refreshingly straightforward.

 Jim: “All my racks are the same between Slipknot and Stone Sour.
 The only thing I’ll do is switch out pedals in the GCX system.
-But same heads, same wireless, same GCX.
-They have two Orange Rockerverbs, whirlwind channel selector, Audio Technica wireless systems.
+But it's the same heads, same wireless, same GCX.
+They have two Orange Rockerverbs, whirlwind channel selector, and Audio Technica wireless systems.

-"We did pre-production for Slipknot in Japan and it was the same rack that I used for Stone Sour but I hit a couple of notes and it automatically sounded like Slipknot.
-I don’t know if that’s my approach, the bone density of my fingers, my mentality, whatever it is, I think it’s magic!
-Because it’s the same guitar, same strings, same pick-ups, but that magical thing just happens, it’s even the same tunings.
+"We did pre-production for Slipknot in Japan and it was the same rack that I used for Stone Sour, but I hit a couple of notes and it automatically sounded like Slipknot.
+I don’t know if that’s my approach, the bone density of my fingers or my mentality.
+Whatever it is, I think it’s magic!
+Because it’s the same guitar, same strings, same pickups, but that magical thing just happens.
+It’s even the same tunings.

-“It can be a bit of a mindfuck though, for me.
-As a guitar player, artist, songwriter, live musician, whatever role you’re in you’re always trying to improve.
-I don’t seek out knowledge when it comes to guitar playing, I like to let it naturally happen.
+“It can be a bit of a mindfuck for me, though.
+As a guitar player, artist, songwriter, live musician... whatever role you’re in you’re always trying to improve.
+I don’t seek out knowledge when it comes to guitar playing; I like to let it happen naturally.

-"When we did the House of Golden Bones album I had an epiphany with scales and modes, It was like I had been playing all of these scales and modes all one way my entire life, so I know these scales without looking at the fretboard, I can pick through them, I can string skip them, I can arpeggio with them and it occurred to me that when I’m trying to do a solo sometimes I pop in and out of key.
+"When we did the House of Golden Bones album I had an epiphany with scales and modes.
+It was like I had been playing all of these scales and modes all one way my entire life, so I know these scales without looking at the fretboard.
+I can pick through them, I can string skip them and I can arpeggio with them, and it occurred to me that when I’m trying to do a solo sometimes I pop in and out of key.

-"In some ways I had to learn how to play guitar again because all of these shapes were muscle memory, but just sliding them up or down a few frets, now I’m getting them mixed up.
+"In some ways I had to learn how to play guitar again.
+All of these shapes were muscle memory, but just sliding them up or down a few frets, now I’m getting them mixed up.
 The solos I had written with my old guitar playing mentality need to stay how they were because that’s how they were recorded, so I’m switching between the two with the two bands.”